 We often crave carbs (sugary foods, bread, pasta) before our period starts – but why?
 Prior to our periods, our body experiences a dip in serotonin due to fluctuating hormone levels.
 To boost our levels of serotonin, we crave carbohydrates because they provide tryptophan, an amino acid that is the precursor to this happy hormone.

-However, choosing white, refined carbs and sugary foods like white bread, pasta, and desserts can lead to blood sugars spiking and dropping, causing a surge of insulin which leads to increased fluid retention as well as disrupted mood (6).
+However, choosing white, refined carbs and sugary foods like white bread, pasta, and desserts can lead to blood sugars spiking and dropping, causing a surge of insulin which leads to increased fluid retention as well as disrupted mooв.
 Instead, reach for whole grains and high fiber foods, and try to limit or avoid refined carbohydrates.

 Exercise

 Although symptoms like cramping, bloating, digestive issues may make us feel like working out is the last thing we want to do, it is important to keep moving!
 Exercise helps to improve our mood by releasing endorphins, and lowering our cortisol (stress) levels, and can help improve digestion as well.
-The benefits of exercise are endless.
+The benefits of regular exercise really are endless.

 Need help getting started with your workout routine?
 We are happy to help!
 Set a free consultation with Build My Body Beautiful’s team of experienced certified personal trainers in our downtown Toronto fitness studio.